 BOOTS:K2|MINDBENDER120

-Marker ``KINGPIN13'' is lightweight and has a very direct feel with a low setting closer to the board.
-The seasoning and balance are exquisite.
-By using Marker KINGPIN13 with TONES SKI, you can expect a reliable sense of quality that will never fail, such as a reliable feeling of rigidity and a well-balanced feeling of communication with the snow surface.
+And the Marker "KINGPIN13" is excellent due to its lightweight design and the direct feel provided by its lower, closer-to-the-ski setting.
+Its tuning and balance are exquisite.
+By using the Marker KINGPIN13 with TONES SKI, you can expect a reliable sense of rigidity, a balanced connection with the snow

-The MINDBENDER 120 boots are also reliable boots that can be expected to enhance the feeling of skiing, with their reliable rigidity, the feeling of putting your feet in, and the feeling of catching the snow surface with the entire sole of your foot.
+surface, and a consistent, high-quality feel that will never deteriorate.
+The MINDBENDER120 boots are also reliable boots that can be expected to enhance the skiing experience, from their reliable rigidity and the feel of putting them on to the sensation of gripping the snow surface with the entire sole of the foot.

-A trailblazer who built the backcountry scene that continues to this day.
-Since the early 1990s, he has turned his attention to off-piste areas and pioneered the mountain ski scene in the harsh winter months.
-Even after achieving field development throughout Hakuba, which has become synonymous with the company, pioneer work continues.
+He is a pioneer who built the backcountry ski scene that continues to this day.
+Since the early 1990s, he has turned his attention to off-piste skiing, pioneering the mountain ski scene in the harsh winter.
+Even after achieving the development of the entire Hakuba ski field, which is now synonymous with his name, his pioneering work continues

-A wide range of setups that can accommodate a variety of mountain conditions
+A versatile setup for a variety of mountain conditions

 SKI: VECTOR GLIDE|GENIUS narrow185